-Whether taking the train to Chiang Mai, trekking across Luang Prabang or travelling from Phnom Penh to Angkor Wat, a travel backpack can make or break you.
+Whether taking the train to Chiang Mai, trekking across Luang Prabang, or travelling by minivan from Phnom Penh to Angkor Wat, a travel backpack can make or break your happiness.

-As a seasoned traveller of ten years, I'm going to help you choose a backpack by giving you my top tips on the most important features to look out for:
+As a seasoned traveller of ten years, I'm going to help you choose a backpack by giving you my top tips on the most important features to consider.

-In my opinion though, it's better to have more space than you need.
+However, in my opinion, it's better to have a bit more space than you need.

 Don't leave with a pack stuffed to the brim.
 Leave some space for things you'll pick up along the way.

-A good backpack opens like a suitcase from the side, but is also versatile enough to be opened from the top.
+Many backpacks now open like a suitcase from the side but also provide access from the top.

-This is important when travelling because there are moments when you need to shove your hand inside quickly and access an item of importance; perhaps a document or some toiletries.
+This can be really useful.
+It's important when travelling because there are moments when you need to shove your hand inside quickly and access an item of importance; perhaps a document or some toiletries.

 Having only one entry point usually means having to spill everything out onto the floor, which is not only frustrating, but also makes you a vulnerable target for thieves.